What Are Cannabinoids? A Beginner's Guide to CBD, THC & Beyond (2026)

 Cannabis is an elaborate plant.
 It’s full of hundreds of compounds that include cannabinoids, nutrients, and more.

-In this comprehensive guide, will give you:
+This guide will give you:

 An introduction to cannabinoids